alexpunky/wizbii-test/README.md

 This project is only a technical use test of the Wizbii API

+## TODO

+Refactor feeds list to make a feed component displaying one feed and have all the features to interact with it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.